Welcome to

 USA Today it states,

 "Vanguard is now the largest mutual fund company.
-It
+It would

-seems to make sense.
-Using Vanguard’s Fund Comparison
+sense.
+Using Vanguard’s Fund Comparison calculator

-calculator promotes this myth.
+promotes this myth.
 You can find it here:

-//personal.vanguard.com/us/funds/tools/costcompare.
+vanguard.com/us/funds/tools/fundcomparison.
 This

 calculator will compare the costs of a Vanguard Fund to